mrarronz/ZHToast/README.md

 [toast show];
 ```

 ZHToast provides multiple properties to customize the UI.
-Suggest to use any toast or HUD with an objective-c Category, for example, you can create a UIView category named 'UIView+HUD'(whatever), encapsulate all the usage method in the category.
+Suggest to use any toast or HUD with an objective-c category, for example, you can create a UIView category named 'UIView+Toast'(whatever), encapsulate all the usage methods in the category.

 ```objective-c
 - (void)toast:(NSString *)text;
 ```

-in the view you want to display it, just use:
+in the view you want to display it, just do it like below:

 ```objective-c
 [self.view toast:@"Yes, this is awesome!"];